Crews Demolish Asbestos Homes, Neighbors Not Warned

 Within two hours, investigators isolated the site and began sampling for asbestos contamination that later tested positive.
 The demo crew consisted of four men, all without respirators.
 The state levied heavy fines on the construction company as well as the

 homebuilder who contracted the demolition.

 The incident represents a lack of oversight, enforcement and safety precautions among state and local officials when it comes to properly razing Portland homes contaminated with deadly asbestos.

 Asbestos Prevalent in Old Homes

-Before the 1970s, building materials, such as like floor tiles, ceiling materials, cement shingles and pipe insulation, often contained asbestos fibers.
+Before the 1970s, building materials, such as floor tiles, ceiling materials, cement shingles and pipe insulation, often contained asbestos fibers.

 Industry experts say 80 to 90 percent of old homes facing demolition probably contain the carcinogen.